Newly Licensed Ministers

 However, we are keen that NLM training is not seen as a compulsory course to be endured, but as a high-quality programme building on your initial Formation for Licensed Ministry (FLM) training and equipping and empowering you to be a minister in God’s Church into the 21st Century.
-To that extent, in February those who were ordained/licensed in 2018 will be taking our course on Children, Young People and Schools.
-Elizabeth Thomas, the newly appointed Provincial Director of Education will help me deliver this course, with Scripture Union Cymru giving input to ensure you have the necessary resources.
-Those ordained/licensed in 2017 will be taking our course on Evangelism, Mission and New Christian Communities.
-This will be delivered by Jill Duff (Bishop of Lancaster) and Mones Farah (Archdeacon for New Christian Communities, St Davids).
-I’m confident it will be a significant weekend.
-Later in the year, the 2017 group will have input from Ian Parkinson (CPAS) on Leadership and Change Management and in November 2018 the group will be with Bridge Builder Ministries for an essential four-day course on Transforming Church Conflict.
+To that extent, in February those who were ordained/licensed in 2018 undertook our course on Children, Young People and Schools.
+Elizabeth Thomas, the newly appointed Provincial Director of Education helped to deliver this course, with Scripture Union Cymru giving input to ensure you have the necessary resources.
+Those ordained/licensed in 2017 attended our course on Evangelism, Mission and New Christian Communities, delivered by Jill Duff (Bishop of Lancaster) and Mones Farah (Archdeacon for New Christian Communities, St Davids).
+I’m confident all those who attended feel this was a significant weekend.
+Additionally, the 2017 group had the opportunity to sit with Ian Parkinson (CPAS) on Leadership and Change Management and in November 2019 the group will be with Bridge Builder Ministries for an essential four-day course on Transforming Church Conflict.

 The majority of the Programme is for Deacons/Priests and Licensed Lay Ministers together.
 The exceptions are the May Deacons course for those ordained as Deacons in 2018.
-This course will be taught by Rhiannon Johnson (Director of Ministry, St David’s) and will look at all things Priestly.
+This course was taught by Rhiannon Johnson (Director of Ministry, St David’s) and will look at all things Priestly.

 There are elements of the course that are being delivered midweek and we appreciate that this may mean negotiation between some LLMs/NSMs and their employers.
 We are hopeful that this may be possible for training at this level.

-The NLM phase of training is two years long, after that point licensed ministers will become part of provincial and diocesan Continuing Ministerial Development (CMD)
+The NLM phase of training is two years long, with an optional two-year transitional phase as agreed with their Bishop.
+After that point licensed ministers will become part of provincial and diocesan Continuing Ministerial Development (CMD).

 For this reason, if you need to miss any of the training programmes scheduled, you will need written permission from your Bishop or Director of Ministry.